Architecture

 No SQL grants between worlds and platform at any layer.
 The architecture validator carries an invariant AST rule flagging any direct SQL access between contexts from outside framework-layer composition entrypoints.

-The numbered validator rules referenced throughout this page (e.g. validator rule 7) are defined in
+The validator rules referenced throughout this page (e.g. the

 Clean Architecture inside worlds and platform